OP-Engineering/link-preview-js/README.md

-# THIS PACKAGE AND REPO ARE NO LONGER MAINTAINED

-After giving it some thought I have chosen to not continue development on this library, the main depency has been abandoned and contains security vunerabilities, I cannot in good conscience recommend developers to use it, giving away my time for free also does not align with my long term goals.

-You will still be able to find the package on npm but I urge you not to use it

 # link-preview-js

 Typescript library that allows you to extract information from a URL or parse text and retrieve information from the first available link.